proffnick/trello-demo/README.md

 8. State is managed by react context hook in combination with the useReducer hook

 ### Features
--user can create woekspace
+1. user can create woekspace
--user can create a working board
+2. user can create a working board
--user can create task in columns
+3. user can create task in columns
--user can create cards in columns
+4. user can create cards in columns
--user can edit both cards and columns
+5. user can edit both cards and columns
--user can move cards around in columns
+6. user can move cards around in columns
--user can move columns around
+7. user can move columns around

 For any challenge please contact me at proffnick1@gmail.com | +2348133191426